 The goal of any properly managed animal shelter is to save all of its healthy and treatable animals.
 In some cases, such as selective admission rescue oriented shelters, it is pretty easy to not kill animals.
 In addition, other animal shelters with easy to service animal control contracts (i.e. few animals impounded, most strays quickly returned to owners) can avoid unnecessary killing due to having lots of extra space.
 As a result, some shelters may have an easier time than others in preventing killing at their shelters.

-The table below details the local dog death rates.
-Consistent with the Life Saving Model’s assumptions, the actual dogs euthanized/killed/died/missing assumes these dogs came from the local community.
+The tables below detail the estimated dog death rates.
 All dogs missing are assumed “dead” based on the assumption they died or went to a very bad place.
-Furthermore, I assume all dogs listed in the “Other” category on each shelter’s reporting form are dead or missing.
-Shelters having local dog death rates less than and greater than 5% are highlighted in green and red in the table below.
+As discussed in a prior blog, the estimated death rate includes “Other” outcomes as animals who died or went missing along with dogs reported as killed.
+Based on my review of a number of shelters’ underlying documents, virtually all of the dogs in the “Other” outcome category died or went missing.
+Shelters having estimated dog death rates equal to or less than and greater than 5% are highlighted in green and red in the table below.

 The largest number of dogs unnecessarily dying occurred at a relatively small number of shelters.
-Specifically, 12 out of 96 or 13% of the shelters accounted for 81% of the 2,355 dogs unnecessarily losing their lives.
-Shelters with the greatest number of unnecessary dog deaths are as follows:
+Specifically, 12 out of 93 or 13% of the shelters accounted for 80% of the estimated 1,507 dogs unnecessarily losing their lives under the model’s assumptions.
+In fact, Associated Humane Societies-Newark, which broke state shelter law left and right in 2017 per New Jersey Department of Health inspection reports, and Trenton Animal Shelter, which also violated state shelter law last year per a state health department inspection report, accounted for 31% of the dogs needlessly losing their lives at New Jersey animal shelters.
+Shelters with the greatest number of unnecessary dog deaths (assuming all dogs killed were local animals) are as follows:

 Thus, the bulk of the dogs unnecessarily dying at New Jersey animals shelters occurs at a small number of facilities.